segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 > info ""
 > Be sure to calibrate/update the time window in AppsFlyer's dashboard to see your events!

+### Send in-app events to Appsflyer v3 Endpoint

+When transmitting data serverside to Appsflyer, you have the option to enhance security by enabling the transmission of in-app events to [Appsflyer's v3 endpoint](https://dev.appsflyer.com/hc/reference/s2s-events-api3-post){:target="_blank"}, which authenticates requests using a more secure [S2S token](https://support.appsflyer.com/hc/en-us/articles/360004562377-Managing-API-and-Server-to-server-S2S-tokens){:target="_blank"}.

+To activate this feature, simply input your S2S token in the destination settings and toggle the "Use API v3" switch to the enabled position.

 ## Install Attributed